 In April of 2005, 300,000 protestors marched the streets of Baghdad to protest Operation Iraqi Freedom and the U.S occupation of Iraq.
 A typical television news watcher did not see this coverage on NBC, ABC, CBS, CNN, or FOX News.
 Newspapers in the United States didn’t cover this tremendous event.
 In fact, if it wasn’t for the internet, many Americans would not have known this event had taken place.
 Many still do not.
 Bloggers, however, found this story on International news websites and the story began to circulate.
 What is wrong with the media in the United States when an event like this does not garner press?
 If the situation had been reversed and 300,000 Iraqi individuals were protesting the insurgents currently fighting a civil war in Iraq, this story would have been front page news.

 It is often said that the media in America is liberal.
-This claim has been made by those conservatives in the media, such as Sean Hannity, Rush Limbaugh, and Ann Coulter.
+This claim has been made by those conservatives in the media, such as Sean Hannity, Rush Limbaugh, and Ann Coulter used to buy argumentative essay.
 However, the coverage of the war in Iraq paints a different picture, one of nationalism.
 Arguments using the impact of the media in the Vietnam War are given when the media is questioned about the lack of accurate coverage of the war in Iraq and with pre-packaged news packages airing on television stations all over the country, one questions whether the U.S mainstream media borders on serving propaganda as a war tactic and to garner support for the war in Iraq.